desjarlais/Office-File-Explorer/README.md

 The purpose of this tool is to provide potential file specific troubleshooting of Office Open Xml formatted documents for Word, Excel and PowerPoint (.docx, .dotx, .docm, .xlsx, .xlst, .xlsm, .pptx, .pptm).

+# Note
+Keep in mind if you use this on a production document and choose to use something that changes or removes data, you should be working on a copy of the file, not the original.

 ## List of features

 ### Word